 A Salesman must be alert and quick in action.
-He has to meet many people of different temperament.
+He has to meet may people of different temperament.
 He must have the mentality to face any situation and be ready to answer any question.
-He should not be absentminded.
-He must have a quick thought of answering - what to say, how to say and how to tackle the situation, etc. without throwing away the customers.
+He should not be absent - minded.
+He must have a quick thought of answering - what to say, how to say and how to tackle the situation etc, without throwing away the Customers.